 Blackford Community Council meets on the last Tuesday of each month, with the exception of July and December, at 7.30pm in the Lower Hall of the Moray Institute.

 Full details of fothcoming minutes can be found here.

 The public are invited to attend these meetings and raise any relevant issues at the meetings.

 You can also become a Community Councillor.
 If this is of interest, then we would be happy to provide further information.

-Please contact Janet Law, Chair, Blackford Community Council on 682315 or via the contacts page at www.blackfordcommunitycouncil.org.uk with any questions or comments on any of the above.
+Please contact Janet Law, Secretary, Blackford Community Council on 682315 or via the contacts page at www.blackfordcommunitycouncil.org.uk with any questions or comments on any of the above.